rtimmons/Parsed-Out/_posts/2009-11-08-scansnap-s510m-on-snow-leopard.markdown

 published: true
 ---

+**Update**: Fujitsu has posted an update on their website that addresses this issue.
+I'l leave this here for posterity.

 For anyone looking to use the Fujitsu Scansnap S510M on Snow Leopard, you're probably tired of the error

 > The file blahblahblah.pdf is not created by ScanSnap.
 FineReader for ScanSnap can only process PDF files created by ScanSnap.